ABOUT

 Jacquelyn attended Albany State University, where she received a B.S. in management and an M.S. in public administration.
 She also attended Old Dominion University, earning an M.A. in urban studies.
 While living in Georgia, she assisted the City of Albany as Downtown Business Development Manager and HR Manager.
 Jacquelyn's professional experience includes small business development, real estate development, policy development, and marketing.
 Jacquelyn manages Richmond's business retention and expansion efforts.
 She also is skilled at building and maintaining community relationships with partner organizations.
 Jacquelyn began working for Richmond Economic Development in 2022 and has hit the ground running.
 When she isn't meeting with Richmond businesses, Jacquelyn enjoys exploring Richmond with her partner and three sons.

 Tara received her master's in urban planning from the University of Southern California and her B.A. in political science from the University of North Carolina Asheville.
 She worked for six years for the City of West Hollywood, California, where she served in the Long-Range Planning Division, concentrating on land use, zoning, and transportation policies, before transitioning to the Economic Development Department as the Business Development Analyst.
 In this role, she helped new businesses navigate the permit process, managed the Business Improvement Districts, and created new policies to help companies to thrive in the city.
 For Richmond, Tara supports business attraction, retention, and expansion activities and collaborates with business improvement districts, business associations, and tourism organizations to bolster the local economy.
-She loves working with a team dedicated to the success of the City, its businesses, and its people.
+She loves working with a team dedicated to the success of the City, its businesses

 Glenna Chung